mstksg/inCode/copy/entries/five-point-haskell-1.md

     Id <$> (v .: "id")
 ```

-Convenient and effective...as long as you never accidentally use a `SiteId` as
+Convenient and effective, as long as you never accidentally use a `SiteId` as
 an `AppId` or vice versa.
 And this is a very easy delusion to fall into, if you
 don't believe in total depravity.
-However...sooner or later (maybe in a week,
+However, sooner or later (maybe in a week,
 maybe in a year, maybe after you onboard that new team member)...someone is
 going to accidentally pass a site ID where an app ID is expected.